ibexa/documentation-user/docs/content_management/work_with_forms.md

 ## Use case - create newsletter

-In the following example you will learn how to create Newsletter form and use it with Page Builder.
+In the following example, you will learn how to create a Newsletter form and use it with Page Builder.

 1\.
 Create a new Content item in the chosen localization in the content tree and choose **Form** type.